 When there is No Alimony in the Original Award

-If no alimony is awarded at time of divorce, the court has nothing to modify.
+If no alimony is awarded at the time of divorce, the court has nothing to modify.
 In Florida, if the original case closes out without any alimony award, you cannot go back and modify the judgment to get alimony.
-The technical reason is because the court lacks jurisdiction over “alimony” once the no-alimony order is signed.
+The technical reason is that the court lacks jurisdiction over “alimony” once the no-alimony order is signed.
 This is an absolute rule – with no way to get around it.
 If you close your original case without alimony – there will never be alimony.
 One way to get around this rule is by incorporating “nominal alimony” in the original award.
-This is an important concept for people seeking alimony, and should be looked extremely seriously by ex-spouses on the other end of things.
+This is an important concept for people seeking alimony and should be looked at extremely seriously by ex-spouses on the other end of things.
 Nominal Alimony is a concept known to attorneys and judges and is used in situations where there is a strong claim for alimony and absolutely no way for the other person to pay alimony.
-In those situations the court may award “nominal alimony” in the amount of $1 per month – or some other low amount.
+In those situations, the court may award “nominal alimony” in the amount of $1 per month – or some other low amount.
 Nominal alimony keeps the “alimony door” cracked slightly open forever and prevents the zero-alimony rule mentioned above from preventing later modification.
 If someone has nominal alimony in their judgment then future modifications are possible.

 When there is an Alimony Judgment and You Want to Modify Alimony

 Before you can file for a modification of alimony in Florida you must qualify by having a “Substantial Change in Circumstances.”
 If you do not satisfy that requirement you cannot open a modification case.
 A “substantial change in circumstances” means a change that was unanticipated at the time the alimony was ordered by the court.
 The change must be permanent, involuntary, and material (more terms to define and argue over).

 Examples of substantial changes may include, but are not limited to the following:

 - Health issues

 - Large raise